RashidCodes/azure_dbt_core/README.md

 | *resource* | `https://management.core.windows.net/`

-# Trigger a containerapp job via the Azure Management REST API
+# How to trigger a containerapp job via the Azure Management REST API
 A containerapp job can be triggered by making a `/POST` request to the following endpoint:

 ```text